SrikanthIO/GHReleaseNotes/README.md

 This is a command line application, that fetches the GitHub Issue/s you specify and writes them into a file on your computer in HTML format.

 **This will cap issues at the first 300.
-You can change this limit by passing maxPageSize arugment**
+You can change this limit by passing maxPageSize as command line argument**

 **node src/cli.js -p 4 SrikanthIO/offline-issues**